-Being organised by the ALSD in cooperation with the European Arenas Association (EAA), and with Founding Partner, AVIXA, as well as entities like AEG on board, this is already set to be a sell-out, must-attend event for all those involved in the Premium Seat sector, with confirmed exhibitors including: Camatic Seating, Cedar Packaging, Spring, Fundraiser Sports and Verteda.
+Being organised by the ALSD in cooperation with the European Arenas Association (EAA), and with Founding Partners, AVIXA, Levy, Elevate Sporting Ventures and WAVEWORK, as well as entities like AEG on board, this is already set to be a sell-out, must-attend event for all those involved in the Premium Seat sector, with confirmed exhibitors including: Camatic Seating, Cedar Packaging, Fundraiser Sports, The Product People and Verteda.

 As Europe’s first Premium Seat event, attendees will benefit not only from a high-level, in-depth conference program, which will examine premium seating and how to increase revenue with new builds, renovations, service expansions and new food and beverage offers, but also from experiencing a showcase of the latest products and solutions that can assist in the enhancement of these areas in the exhibition hall.